SUMMER HIGH SCHOOL

 IEP/504: Does my student’s IEP or 504 apply during Summer HS?
 As a private and wholly separate entity, we are not legally bound by any plans in place with the district for students requiring additional services.
 That being said, we encourage teachers to provide reasonable accommodations and modifications, when possible.
 As soon as we are made aware of any student requiring extra help, teachers will be advised.
 We do not have access to all district health information, so please add any pertinent information in the “Notes” field on the Emergency Contact/Health Info form you complete as part of registration.
 We appreciate the opportunity to provide the best summer experience for all students, regardless of any limitations.

 ONLINE: What is the status of online summer classes?
-PVPSS will be offering an online learning experience beginning in the summer of 2017.
+PVPSS will be offering four online classes (US History Honors, World History, American Government/Economics) during the summer of 2018.
 Students will have the opportunity to enroll in classes with the flexibility of completing all coursework with no requirement for their physical presence through the duration of the summer session.
-There will be ONE MANDATORY IN-PERSON ORIENTATION, hosted by each teacher for their class, at PV High’s MPR, on Tuesday June 6th from 1 – 3 pm.
+However, there is a mandatory orientation for students taking online classes on May 30th, at Palos Verdes Peninsula High School from 4:00 p.m. to 5:30 p.m. in the gymnasium.
+Parent are welcome to attend as well.
 Using the template from the highly successful online pilot program created by PVPUSD during the summer of 2016, PVPSS will also utilize the same district-trained teachers, materials and “Fuel Ed” platform to ensure quality is not compromised in meeting the rigorous standards and expectations that have been established.
 Due to the increased academic demands inherent with online learning, students are encouraged to speak with their guidance counselor to determine if it is a good match for their individual styles of learning.
 Refer to the Course Offerings section of the registration site for the list of online classes.
 Click here for online FAQs.